Hobbs and tacho photos

 - The pilot (as uploader) can always see the End photo.

-- Admins and owners can always see the End photo.
+- Admins can always see the End photo.

 - Other members can see the End photo only if the syndicate’s photo-sharing setting is on.
 See Usage photo privacy.